swiftlang/swift-evolution/proposals/0311-task-locals.md

 This way developers could configure tasks used in their tests to bind a "mock filesystem" under a known to the underlying library task local value, and this way avoid writing/reading from a real filesystem in tests, achieving greater test isolation without having to pass a specific `Filesystem` instance through all API calls of the library.

-This pattern exists today in [Swift System](https://github.com/apple/swift-system) where the [withMockingEnabled](https://github.com/apple/swift-system/pull/8/files#diff-9e369bd109521aa185f8c63d962d415e58f03f6d8e80c3abd5e544511937452dR115-R128) function is used to set a thread local which changes how functions execute (and allows them to be traced).
+This pattern exists today in [Swift System](https://github.com/apple/swift-system) where the [`withMockingEnabled`](https://github.com/apple/swift-system/pull/8/files#diff-9e369bd109521aa185f8c63d962d415e58f03f6d8e80c3abd5e544511937452dR115-R128) function is used to set a thread local which changes how functions execute (and allows them to be traced).
 The mechanism used there, and in similar frameworks, _will not_ work in the future as Swift adopts `async` and `Swift System` itself would want to adopt async functions, since they are a prime candidate to suspend a task while a write is being handled asynchronously (e.g. if one were to implement APIs using `io_uring` or similar mechanisms).
-Task Local Values enable Swift System to keep it's mocking patterns working and efficient in the face of asynchronous functions.
+Task-local values enable Swift System to keep its mocking patterns working and efficient in the face of asynchronous functions.

 ### Use case: Progress Monitoring

 In interactive applications asynchronous tasks frequently are linked with some progress indicator such that a user waiting for the task knows that it indeed is proceeding, and not just "stuck" on a never-ending "Loading..."-screen.

 Foundation offers the [Progress](https://developer.apple.com/documentation/foundation/progress) type which is used with UI frameworks, such as SwiftUI [citation needed], to easily report back progress of tasks back to users.
-Currently, `Progress` can be used by either passing it manually and explicitly, or accessing it through thread local storage.
+Currently, `Progress` can be used by either passing it manually and explicitly, or accessing it through thread-local storage.

-`Progress` naturally has it's own child-progress semantics which exactly mirror how the compiler enforces child task relationships -- child tasks contribute to the task's progress after all.
+`Progress` naturally has its own child-progress semantics which exactly mirror how the compiler enforces child task relationships -- child tasks contribute to the task's progress after all.
 Using task local values we could provide a nice API for progress monitoring that naturally works with tasks and child tasks, without causing noise in the APIs, and also avoiding the issues of thread-local style APIs which are notoriously difficult to use correctly.

 ### Use case: Executor configuration